-CULTURAL STUDIES (Semester) This semester course focuses on self-contained units of study in which content information will be paired with a food experience.
+CULTURAL STUDIES (Semester) Cultural Studies, as a semester course, focuses on self-contained units of study in which some content information will be paired with a food experience.
 Students will be responsible for participation in food preparation at home and to bring it into class.
-Units of study will include but not limited to Columbian Exchange, Japan, India, China, and some holidays.
-Students who have taken WORLD CULTURES are NOT eligible for this course.
+Units of study will include but not limited to Columbian Exchange, Japan, Genocide, Invictus (apartheid, South Africa, New Zealand, rugby), and student interest, if time allows.
+ONLY JUNIORS and SENIORS are eligible for this course in the 2025-2026 academic year.